-Students must complete a Foundational Research Project, a master's thesis at Old Dominion University or have a Program approved thesis from another institution.
+Students must complete a Foundational Research Project under the guidance of their research mentor.
+Students who are approved to earn a master's degree at Old Dominion University and who complete a master's thesis will meet this requirement.
 Details on this requirement are found below under "Research Training."